 Northern Coromandel Excursion - 1 day

-Spend a day exploring the remote Coromandel Coastal Walkway with experienced guides from Coromandel Adventures and Hike and Bike, both offering personalised day trips along rugged coastline to remarkable bays in this secluded part of the region.
+Spend a day exploring the remote Coromandel Coastal Walkway with experienced guides from Coromandel Adventures and Hike and Bike, both offering personalised day trips along the rugged coastline to remarkable bays in this secluded part of the region.
 A good option is to stay overnight in Coromandel Town.

-While in Coromandel Town you might also enjoy a visit to Driving Creek Railway, The Waterworks or the 309 road with the Kauri Grove and Falls.
+While in Coromandel Town you might also enjoy a visit to Driving Creek Railway, The Waterworks or the 309 Road with the Kauri Grove and Falls.
 Grab a bite to eat at The Mussel Kitchen, Coromandel Oyster Company or Peppertree Restaurant.

 Southern Coromandel Excursion - 1-2 days

 The southern Coromandel is home to the heritage of Hauraki, rich in gold mining relics, stunning gorge walks and intriguing rural towns.
 Explore the reclaimed, rich dairy lands of the Hauraki Plains which border the Firth of Thames, and then onto the rugged Karangahake and Kaimai/Coromandel ranges before reaching the Golden Valley farmlands in the east and the Pacific Ocean at Whiritoa.
 There is lots to discover in the Karangahake Gorge, self-guided or with a local tour operator, and by bike on the Hauraki Rail Trail.
-Bullswool Farm and Nature Park for an up close rural encounter, and great refreshment options at The Falls Retreat and The Waikino Station Cafe.
+Bullswool Farm and Nature Park for an up-close rural encounter, and great refreshment options at The Falls Retreat and The Waikino Station Cafe.

 Take a ride from Waikino to Waihi on the Goldfields Railway and experience modern mining techniques on a tour deep into the Martha Mine.
 The Waihi Gold Discovery Centre is right across the road, bringing to life the tales of days gone by with an interactive experience.
 Or take time out to relax on one of the many bays and beaches this coast is known for.